kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 #### Update sandbox-level QoS-class resources

+This future step would be a second extesion to the CRI API.

 Currently there is no endpoint in the CRI API to update the configuration of pod sandboxes.
 In contrast, container-level resources can be updated with the UpdateContainerResources API endpoint.
 In order to make container and pod